Oka Trees of HopeHB

 - Urban agroforestry research opportunities

 CO2 Environment, a Quebec firm with a mission to annually replant about 150 hectares of forest in urban and semi-urban areas is our implementation partner.
 In 2012, C02 Environment developed a similar urban reforestation project in Greater Montreal under the CarbonFix Standard.
 Partnerships with other apple producers in the region are being developed to increase the overall knowledge base and share expertise.
 This includes a partnership with the Coopérative Pomicole du Lac-des-Deux-Montagnes.
-The Quebec apple cooperative, representing 40 producers in the region, will provide technical services for operation, maintenance, apple picking and packaging.
+The Quebec apple cooperative, representing 40 producers in the region, provides technical services for operation, maintenance, apple picking and packaging.

 The project aligns well with the Montreal Land Use and Development Plan which has a goal of reversing the trend of forest cover loss and achieving 30% forest cover for the territory.
 With its proximity to the Oka National Park, the Oka Trees of Hope project improves wildlife corridors and creates additional recreation opportunities.